liweiowl/SASTGCN/README.md

 # SASTGCN
-code for paper SASTGCN：A Self-Adaptive Spatio-Temporal Graph Neural Network for Traffic Estimation
+code for paper SASTGCN：A Self-Adaptive Spatio-Temporal Graph Convolutional Network for Traffic Prediction